eryph-org/dotnet-identitymodel/README.md

 ## Using

-This sample shows how to lookup a client from the current system and requests an access token from the haipa identity service.
+This sample shows how to lookup a client from the current system and requests an access token from the eryph identity service.
 You will have to add a reference to the Eryph.ClientRuntime.Configuration nuget package to use this example.

 ```csharp